Stochastic Neural Network Symmetrisation in Markov Categories: Examples

-By the defining property of $\haar$ from Definition \ref{def:compact-group} and inspection of the definition of $\mul/\N$, it is seen that $\haar$ is a morphism $(\I, \triv) \to (\HH, \mul/\N)$ in $\C^{\N \rtimes_\actr \HH}$, and so it follows that $\gamma$ as defined here indeed has the desired type \eqref{eq:semidirect-product-sym-via-N-gamma}.
-This approach works without assumptions on $\N$, which may be noncompact.
+which is easily checked to satisfy the required equivariance conditions.
+This works without assumptions on $\N$, which may be noncompact.
 As a result, symmetrisation can be performed in a fully compositional way in this case: if we know how to obtain $\N$-equivariant morphisms and $\HH$ is compact, then we know how to obtain ($\N \rtimes_\actr \HH$)-equivariant morphisms also.

-When $\C = \Set$, this recovers \cite[Theorem 3.2]{kaba2023equivariance}.
-Indeed, recall from Proposition \ref{prop:semidirect-product-actions} that every action of a semidirect product $\N \rtimes_\actr \HH$ can be decomposed into a $\HH$-action followed by an $\N$-action.
-Moreover, Proposition \ref{prop:semidirect-product-equivariance} shows that $(\N \rtimes_\actr \HH)$-equivariance reduces to $\N$- and $\HH$-equivariance separately with respect to these decomposed actions.
-But now the definition of $\mul/\N$ in Example \ref{ex:semidirect-product-coset-maps-induced-actions} is already decomposed in this way, where the $\N$-action is trivial.
-As such, the base case $\gamma$ here is required to be $\HH$-equivariant and $\N$-invariant, just as in \cite{kaba2023equivariance}.
-However, in the context of $\Set$, a Haar measure $\haar$ does not exist unless $\G$ is trivial, and so the default option we provided is no longer available.
-By considering a more general $\C$, we therefore obtain a more flexible approach.
-We can also apply this same idea more generally for stochastic symmetrisation too. \end{example}
+Note however that this approach is not possible when $\C = \Set$ as in \citet{kaba2023equivariance}, since then a Haar measure does not exist unless $\G$ is trivial.
+By allowing a more general $\C$, we obtain greater flexibility here.